najlabintnajeeb/VSD-Workshop-/Week2&3/Task2.md

 ## Block 1: Phase Frequency Detector (PFD)

+Phase-Frequency Detector (PFD) — the front-end block of a PLL.
+It compares the edges of the reference clock (f_clk_in) against the feedback/VCO clock (f_vco) and produces two pulse outputs, up and down, whose pulse widths are proportional to the phase/frequency difference between the two clocks.
+These pulses later drive a charge pump + loop filter to steer the VCO.
+Unlike a simple two-D-flip-flop PFD, this design is built entirely from NAND gates and inverters (no explicit DFF primitive).
+Each channel (reference and feedback) forms an edge-triggered latch out of cross-coupled NAND gates (X6/X7 for the top channel, X8/X9 for the bottom), and:

+X10 / X3 invert the incoming clocks (f_clk_in, f_vco).
+X2 / X11 are the "set" NAND gates for each channel's latch, clocked by the rising edge of each input.
+X6/X7 and X8/X9 form the storage (memory) elements of each channel — functionally replacing the two D-flip-flops of a conventional PFD.
+X12/X13 and X14/X15 are delay-buffer chains (two inverters = one buffer delay) that shape the timing of the NAND3 combination stage and help avoid a dead zone.
+X1 (NAND4) combines internal state nodes from both channels — this is the reset generator.
+When both channels have triggered (i.e., both up and down conditions are met simultaneously), X1's output resets both latches, which is what keeps the PFD's dead zone minimized.
+X4 (NAND3) and X5 (NAND3) merge the delayed edge, latch state, and the common reset signal from X1 to produce the raw (active-low) up/down pulses.
+X16 / X17 are final inverters that convert those internal active-low pulses into the clean, active-high up and down outputs (each loaded with a small 6 fF cap, C1/C2, representing wiring/gate load).

+Net result: if f_clk_in leads f_vco in phase, up pulses wider than down; if f_vco leads, down pulses wider; if they're in phase, both output very narrow (ideally zero) pulses.
 ### Objective

 Design and verify a gate-level Phase Frequency Detector for the PLL using the SKY130 HD standard-cell library, built from two D-flip-flops and a NAND2 asynchronous reset gate.
 This is the primary PFD deliverable for Task 2.